Image via the Library of Congress.

 Image via Wikimedia Commons.

-Emanuel Leutze’s “Washington Crossing the Delaware” is one of the most recognizable pieces in American history, and it displays Washington and his troops in the lead up to the Battle of Trenton.
-In the early hours between Christmas Day and Dec.
-26, Continental troops rowed across the nearly frozen Delaware River to get in position.
+Emanuel Leutze’s “Washington Crossing the Delaware” is one of the most recognizable pieces in American history.
+It displays Washington and his troops in the lead up to the Battle of Trenton.
+In the early hours between Christmas Day and December 26, Continental troops rowed across the nearly frozen Delaware River to get in position.
 You can see this advance on the map (“Parade of the Troops on the evening of the 25 of Dec., 1776”), where the river is noted as being “full of Ice.”
 The army crossed the river a total of three times throughout the week.